monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

-Now let's take a look inside the PingPong directory from within ACT.
+Now let's take a look inside the PingPong folder from within ACT.

 {% hint style="info" %}
 You can also build other acts in `Act_samples`.
-In this case, the directory and file names should be read differently.
+In this case, the folder and file names should be read differently.
 {% endhint %}

 ```
 Act_samples
   +-PingPong
     +-PingPong.cpp   : ACT code
-    +-build          : build directory
+    +-build          : build folder
     +-.vscode        : setting files for VS Code
 ```

-You must have a `.cpp` file with the same name as the directory directly under the directory.
+You must have a `.cpp` file with the same name as the folder directly under the folder.

 {% hint style="info" %}
 If it is a small act, you can write it in this `.cpp` file.
 If you have a larger act, you can build it in multiple files by referring to the [Makefile description](makefile.md).
 {% endhint %}

 {% hint style="warning" %}
-The ACT file PingPong.cpp is located directly under the PingPong directory.
-If you change the name of the directory, make sure to rename the .cpp file to the same name as the directory.
+The ACT file PingPong.cpp is located directly under the PingPong folder.
+If you change the name of the folder, make sure to rename the .cpp file to the same name as the folder.
 {% endhint %}

-Next, open the build directory.
+Next, open the build folder.

 ```
 Act_samples